circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 Special step used to persist a temporary file to be used by another job in the workflow.

-**Note:** the Workspaces are stored for up to 30 days after being created.
+**Note:** Workspaces are stored for up to 30 days after being created.
 All jobs that try to use a Workspace older than 30 days, including partial reruns of a Workflow and SSH reruns of individual jobs, will fail.

 Key | Required | Type | Description
 ----|-----------|------|------------